vorakl/vbl/README.rst

         exec 3>&-
     )

-or a shorter form, as a one-liner
+or in a shorter form, as a one-liner

 .. code-block:: bash